Alejogb1/job-board/blog-data/how-can-multilayer-neural-networks-predict-daily-energy-consumption-in-r.md

 Finally, the choice of optimizer and loss function are critical.
 Adam is frequently a go-to optimizer, as it’s generally effective and adaptive.
 For the loss function, mean squared error (mse) is very common in regression tasks like this, as well as root mean square error (rmse).
 However, mean absolute error (mae) can be preferable if outliers are a concern, as the mse function is much more sensitive to outliers due to the squaring operation.
 We would use a holdout method to evaluate our performance, generally using the last 20% to 30% of the data as testing data.

-Okay, let's show you some R code examples to clarify this process.
+, let's show you some R code examples to clarify this process.
 We will use the `keras` and `dplyr` packages for this demonstration.

 **Snippet 1: Data Preparation and Feature Engineering**